SymfonyCasts/symfony7/sfcasts/bundle-config.md

 *Much* better.
 Over in `cache.yaml`, we can see that this is still part of the `framework` config - just *separated* in different files for organization.
 Below this example, let's set `app` to `cache.adapter.array`.

 Okay, back at the browser, refresh.
 Awesome!
 This changed to `ArrayAdapter`.
 Head over and remove `dd($cache)` so we can see the `cache.array.adapter` in action.
 Refresh the page again, and... ah!
 Every time we refresh the page, we're executing the HTTP request, so the cache is *only* live during the request.
-When we start a new request, the cache invalidates and we see that HTTP request.
+When we start a new request, the cache invalidates and we see that HTTP request again.

 Next: Let's take a closer look at *autowiring*.